 I dumped out my bag of pom pom balls and a grabbed my fabulous dollar store giant dice to get things started.

-For my preschooler, I gave him one single dice and his job was to roll, identify the number he’s rolled, and put that many pom poms into the ghost.
+For my newly 4-year-old, I gave him one single die and his job was to roll, identify the number he’s rolled, and put that many pom poms into the ghost.

 This is such a fantastic way for him to practice:

 - Numeration: the rapid recall of a set of objects without having to count them (like how you know immediately that you’ve rolled a 6 on the dice)